yairTzach/SlideSmart/README.md

 ## Project Overview

-Slide Smart is an interactive educational platform designed to make learning more accessible and adaptive for users of all ages.
+Quiz AI is an interactive educational platform designed to make learning more accessible and adaptive for users of all ages.
 This platform dynamically generates quizzes based on user-uploaded PDF content, leveraging tools such as Python, Flask, and the OpenAI API.
 Slide Smart adjusts quiz difficulty in real-time based on user performance, providing a unique learning experience tailored to each user.
 With scoring, feedback, multiple game modes, and robust session management, Slide Smart enhances engagement and educational outcomes.

 ## Key Features